wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 2: User sign-in and data submission](./phase2.md)

-Allow users to sign in (getalby or some similar method) to that they can:
+Allow users to sign in (standard nostr tools such as getalby) to that they can:
 - make new lists
 - add list items
 - endorse/reject items